dimkr/nss-tls/README.md

 If [systemd](https://www.freedesktop.org/wiki/Software/systemd/) is present, the installation of nss-tls includes unit files for nss-tlsd.

-However, nss-tlsd does not depend on [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
+However, nss-tls does not depend on [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
 When [systemd](https://www.freedesktop.org/wiki/Software/systemd/) is not present, other means of running a nss-tlsd instance for each user (e.g. xinitrc) and root (e.g. an init script) should be used.

 nss-tls uses [Meson](http://mesonbuild.com/) as its build system.